 Can we all be GE or Patagonia?
 No. But we can all commit to replicating their quality storytelling and audience-first content.

-Each and every piece of content the brands listed above produce adds value – it does not dissipate in the content shock vacuum.
+Every piece of content these brands have produced (and continue to produce) adds value to their business’ bottom line.
+Their approach to content marketing does not dissipate in the content shock vacuum.